emilpriver/go-hugo-portfolio/content/blog/we-should-all-code-like-steve-jobs.md

 cover:
   image: "images/steve-jobs.jpeg"
 ---
-I really don't like Test-Driven Development (TDD), Domain-Driven Development (DDD), the Clean Code philosophy, or most of the methodologies that tell us how we should write code.
+I really don't like Test-Driven Development (TDD), Domain-Driven Design (DDD), the Clean Code philosophy, or most of the methodologies that tell us how we should write code.
 This is mostly because they never seem to work in codebases designed to last for years.
 And, even though the title includes the name of Apple's creator, I'm not really a fan of Apple.
 As a matter of fact, I'm the only one in my big family who moved away from Apple entirely and now uses Linux and Android.
 This is mostly because it brings more peace to my everyday work, but also because I genuinely don't understand the appeal of an iPhone when Apple's latest big innovation was adding 0.8 opacity to all UI elements.

 Anyway, the reason I titled this article "We Should All Code Like Steve Jobs" isn't because of any code he wrote; it's about his preference for simplicity and ease of understanding.
 When the iPod was released, you could look at it and, with minimal mental effort, figure out how to play a song.
 For me, it's the same with writing code: you should be able to look at a piece of code and quickly grasp what it's doing.